 Your Calgary sales team lost a wellsite-services deal because Salesforce treats a six-month AFE like a 30-day pipeline

-A custom CRM for a Calgary energy-services, agtech, or B2B operation runs $55,000 to $140,000 over 4 to 8 months.
+A custom CRM (Customer Relationship Management) for a Calgary energy-services, agtech, or B2B operation runs $55,000 to $140,000 over 4 to 8 months.
 Salesforce and HubSpot work fine until your sales motion stops looking like SaaS.
 Your buyer signs against an AFE that hasn't been approved yet, the decision sits with a joint-venture partner you don't invoice, and the deal cycles with the drilling program, not your fiscal quarter.
 A Calgary CRM models that timing, those stakeholders, and the field reality so your pipeline forecast stops lying to your board.

 You rolled out Salesforce because the team needed one place for accounts.
 Now your reps are gaming the close-date field to keep deals from aging out of the funnel, because a wellsite-services contract really does sit for five months waiting on capital approval and a rig schedule.
 The CRM screams that the pipeline is stalling.
 The pipeline is fine.
 The CRM just can't tell the difference between a dead deal and one that's correctly waiting on an AFE.